OzanYasin/git-and-github-bootcamp/README.md

 The checkout command does a million additional things, so the decision was made to add a standalone switch command which is much simpler.

 You will see older tutorials and docs using checkout rather than switch.
 Both now work.

+### **Creating & Switching**

+Use git switch with the -c flag to create a new branch AND switch to it all in one go.

+Remember -c as short for "create"